magento/devdocs/guides/v2.0/architecture/archi_perspectives/present_layer.md

 The presentation layer contains both view elements **(layouts, blocks, templates)** and **controllers**, which process commands to and from the user interface.
 Presentation code controls web user interaction with the product and its appearance.

 You can extensively customize the user interface by using HTML, CSS, and {% glossarytooltip ae0f1f68-c466-4189-88fd-6cd8b23c804f %}PHTML{% endglossarytooltip %} files to modify elements of the presentation layer.
-Presentation layer represents sites look and feel.
+Presentation layer represents customization of HTML,CSS,Javascript,Magento UI,PHTML file and Block file.

 Presentation layer is Top layer among four layer(Presentationa,Service,Domain and Persistence layer) described by magento architecture.